ellysh/bash-programming-from-scratch/manuscript/BashShell/file-system.md

 The [File Allocation Table](https://en.wikipedia.org/wiki/File_Allocation_Table) (FAT) file system dictates how Windows manages disks and provides you access to them.
 Microsoft developed this file system for the [MS-DOS](https://en.wikipedia.org/wiki/MS-DOS) OS.
 The principles of FAT became the basis of the [ECMA-107](http://www.ecma-international.org/publications/standards/Ecma-107.htm) standard.
 The next-generation file system from Microsoft is called [NTFS](https://en.wikipedia.org/wiki/NTFS).
 It replaced the obsolete FAT in modern versions of Windows.
 However, the basic principles of disks and directory structure are the same in NAT and FAT.
 The reason for that is the backward compatibility requirement.

 The Unix directory structure follows the [POSIX standard](https://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap10.html#tag_10).
-This structure is more limited and strict than the Windows one.
+This structure gives you less freedom than the Windows one.
 It has several predefined directories that you cannot move or rename.
 You are allowed to put your data in the specific paths only.

 The POSIX standard says that the file system should have a top-level directory.
 It is called the [**root directory**](https://en.wikipedia.org/wiki/Root_directory).
 The slash sign / denotes it.
 All directories and files of all connected disk drives are inside the root directory.